echronos/echronos/prj/manual/prj-user-manual.md

      </modules>
     </system>

-To clarify the behaviour of these commands, if the above system were to be parsed by prj; the following would occur:
+To clarify the behaviour of these commands, if the above system were to be parsed by prj, the following would occur:

     INFO:prj:Added additional include path: /etc/lib/stdlib_hook/src/include
     INFO:prj:Added additional include path: /etc/lib/another_lib
-    INFO:prj:Added additional include path: /dev/echronos/some/relative/lib
+    INFO:prj:Added additional include path: /dev/my_package/some/relative/lib

 Note that the base path for relative declarations is the current working directory from which prj is invoked.